Mindful-AI-Assistants/1-AI-MachineLearning_Main_Repository-PUCSP/README.md

 <br>

-This repository outlines a structured journey from **foundations to advanced neural architectures**, combining theory, hands-on practice, and real-world applications.
+This repository outlines a structured journey from [*foundations to advanced Neural Networks architectures**](), combining theory, hands-on practice, and real-world applications.

 <br>